iannesbitt/CaseThwaitesSPH/README.md

 #### Density

 Meltwater density observed in the eastern Amundsen Sea only differs from CDW in density by approximately 0.33 kg/m<sup>3</sup> (P. Dutrieux, pers. comm.).
-For the purposes of this model, we initialized with a slightly higher density gradient in order to speed up the processes in model-time.
+For the purposes of this experiment, we initialized with a slightly higher density gradient in order to speed up the physical processes in model-time.

+We also increased the density value of atmospheric particles to more accurately reflect that of air masses which contribute to catabatic wind flow from the ice sheet to the Southern Ocean.

+- **Air**: 1.44 kg m<sup>-3</sup>
+- **Meltwater**: 1026 kg m<sup>-3</sup>
+- **CDW**: 1028 kg m<sup>-3</sup>

 #### Atmospheric forcing